noahtjkim/noahtjkim.github.io/_posts/2025-03-19-Processing-Large_Datasets-in-Databricks-for-Data-Warehouse-Integration.md

 ### Conclusion
 This approach ensures scalability, consistency, and efficiency.

-- Scalability – Parallelized schema extraction speeds up processing.
+- Scalability – Parallelised schema extraction speeds up processing.
-- Consistency – Standardized column names create a structured dataset.
+- Consistency – Standardised column names create a structured dataset.
 - Efficiency – Data is directly stored in Databricks for easy querying.

 This workflow provides a robust foundation for importing heterogeneous datasets into a data warehouse.